sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982609 - Synergy Engineer.md

 789: 0x1070 [0x06] ExtData[1]->WorkLocal[3] = 0
 790: 0x1073 [0x01] GOTO 0x107D
 791: 0x1076 [0x1D] PRINT_EVENT_MESSAGE(message_id=13395*)
-    → "It would appear that you lack the necessary quantity of cinder for that transaction.\u007F1\u0000\u0007"
+    → "It would appear that you lack the necessary quantity of cinder for that transaction."
 792: 0x1079 [0x23] WAIT_FOR_DIALOG_INTERACTION
 793: 0x107A [0x06] ExtData[1]->WorkLocal[6] = 0